19 Weeks Pregnant: The 19th Week Of Pregnancy

 Your baby has grown so much during these 19 weeks but is still a little under 7 inches (17.8 cm) long and weighs about 7 ounces (.2 kg).
-Don’t worry, he/she still has a lot of growing left to do.*
+Don’t worry; your baby still has a lot of growing left to do.

-Do something with your partner that she knows that you dislike doing.
+Do something your partner wants to do, even if you dislike doing it.
 Try to do this willingly, and without complaining.
 A little bit of effort can go a long way.

 Last updated: November 24, 2018 at 8:54 am